simonsdave/cloudfeaster/docs/spider_authors.md

 Embedded in this documentation is a healthy dose of best practice guidance as well as required practice.
 Best efforts will be made to note when something is best practice.
+Use [this](https://github.com/simonsdave/gaming-spiders) repo as an example.

-* create a private or public repo on [github](https://github.com)
+* create a repo on [github](https://github.com)
-* setup the repo to produce a Python distribution with a distribution name ending in ```-spiders``` (this naming convention is important because it's relied upon by Cloudfeaster during spider discovery
+* setup the repo to produce a Python distribution with a distribution name ending in ```-spiders``` (this naming convention is important because it's relied upon by Cloudfeaster during spider discovery)
-* connect the repo to a CI service and configure CI to run a build on at least a nightly basis (so you have daily feedback on if your spiders are broken)
+* connect the repo to [CircelCI](https://circleci.com) and configure [CircelCI](https://circleci.com)
+run a build on very commit and also to run a build on at least a nightly basis (so you have daily feedback on if your spiders are broken)
 * best practice recommends creating one spider per ```.py``` file
 * each spider is a Python class derived from ```cloudfeaster.spider.Spider```
 * spiders define metadata which describes the website to be scraped and